jessicarick/bioinformatics-for-conservation/content/docs/folder/7-relatedness-kinship-parentage.md

 # save path to program installation
 alias ngsrelate="/xdisk/jrick/programs/ngsRelate/ngsRelate

-# note that your VCF file needs to be zipped here! we'll first do that using bgzip
+# note that your VCF file needs to be zipped here. we'll first do that using bgzip
 bgzip -c AC1_chr1_variants_filtered.recode.vcf > AC1_chr1_variants_filtered.vcf.gz

 # run the program using VCF as input